-Maths teaching ensures a balance of fluency, reasoning and problem solving.
-Fluency focuses on confidence with the four mathematical operations, and quick recall of facts such as number bonds, properties of shapes ,multiplication facts etc. Children are then given opportunities to reason, wonder about and investigate these, and to apply their skills and knowledge to solve 'real life' problems, and in different curriculum areas.
+The teaching of Maths ensures a balance of fluency, reasoning and problem solving.
+Fluency focuses on confidence with the four mathematical operations, and quick recall of facts, such as number bonds, properties of shapes and multiplication facts.
+Children are then given opportunities to reason, wonder about and investigate these, and to apply their skills and knowledge to solve 'real life' problems, and in different curriculum areas.